 In all likelihood, you consider your home a relatively safe place.
 It’s a space you feel comfortable coming home to each day and leaving the stresses of the outside world behind you.
 You might have no qualms about how safe your dog is there.
-But elements of the building may feature forms of harmful contamination.
+However, elements of the building may feature forms of harmful contamination.

 The era when your property was built is worth considering.
 Today, there are regulations regarding harmful building materials.
 Homes built before 1970 may have used asbestos in the boards or shingles.

 One of the other aspects of your home to be aware of is your water supply.
-Making sure they stay hydrated is a key to your dog’s continued health and happiness, but your plumbing and even your geographical location can present problems here.
+Ensuring they stay hydrated is critical to your dog’s continued health and happiness, but your plumbing and geographical location can present problems here.

 There’s also the presence of perfluoroalkyl substances (PFAS) — also known as “forever chemicals” — in many home water supplies.
 Both animals and humans can experience similar adverse health effects from exposure to these substances.
 It’s worth getting your water supply tested for potential contaminants and ensuring you use water filtration before giving it to your dog.

 The risk of this and wrestling said objects from the jaws of an enthusiastic canine are part and parcel of being a dog owner.
-However, it’s wise to be aware of what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.
+However, it is wise to know what objects around your home can be dangerous if your dog tries to consume them and take steps to minimize the risks.

 This can start with taking a considerate approach to storing items your dog may try to chew.
 For example, you may know that your apple-scented floor cleaner is not for drinking, but dogs don’t always have that discerning palette.

 Ensure you keep caps securely fastened and the bottles are stored in cupboards out of reach of your pets.
 This reduces their potential to knock over chemicals and slurp them up.

 This approach should also extend to certain foodstuffs.
 Most dog owners know chocolate is toxic and should not be left in the reach of curious mouths.